siplo/urlshortener/README.md

 # urlshortener
 Weblfux a reactive example and reactive programming.

-1) Functional endpoints and reactive programming

-Standar hello world example/tutorial doesn't contains error handling.
-It means this is what I have to improve.

 There are two functional controller and two annotated controller.
 **Functional controller**
 First one provide methods for manipulate with url - standard CRUD operation.